per2jensen/dar-backup/README.md

   'definition' is one of the filenames in backups.d/

-  *NOTE:*
-  Do not use spaces in the filenames.

 ## --list-files

   Use this option to see what will be backed up.